LekhaTopil/Waze-Churn-Prediction/README.md

 ## **Project Goal**

-The objective of this project is to develop a machine-learning model capable of predicting user churn.
+The objective of this project is to **develop a machine-learning model** capable of **predicting user churn**.
 A well-performing model would help reduce churn, improve user retention, and drive Waze’s business growth.

 ## **Project Details**